erdavila/gitviewfs/README.md

 How to Use It
 ===========
-This was tested on a Linux Mint 13 64-bit and should work the same way on other up-to-date Debian-based distros.
+It was tested on a Linux Mint 13 64-bit and should work the same way on other up-to-date Debian-based distros.

 * First you need to install python-fuse: